my-realm/oc/doc/ah.md

-## History of Abstraction Hierarchy
+## History of Abstraction Hierarchies

 Let's look at how modern day usage of "abstraction" in linguistics and computer science has come into existence, from an anthropological perspective.